asackofwheat/assignment_sql_stuff/README.md

 WHERE id = 1012

 3. Modify it to show the player, teamid, stadium and mdate and for every German goal.

+SELECT player,teamid, stadium, mdate
+  FROM game JOIN goal ON (id=matchid)
+  WHERE teamid = 'GER'

 4. Show the team1, team2 and player for every goal scored by a player called Mario player LIKE 'Mario%'

+SELECT team1, team2, player
+  FROM game JOIN goal ON (id=matchid)
+  WHERE player LIKE 'Mario%'

 5. Show player, teamid, coach, gtime for all goals scored in the first 10 minutes gtime<=10

+SELECT player, teamid, coach, gtime
+  FROM goal JOIN eteam on teamid=id
+ WHERE gtime<=10

 6. List the the dates of the matches and the name of the team in which 'Fernando Santos' was the team1 coach.

+SELECT mdate, teamname
+FROM game JOIN eteam ON (team1=eteam.id)
+WHERE coach = 'Fernando Santos'

 7. List the player for every goal scored in a game where the stadium was 'National Stadium, Warsaw'

+SELECT player
+FROM goal JOIN game ON (matchid=game.id)
+WHERE stadium = 'National Stadium, Warsaw'

 8. Instead show the name of all players who scored a goal against Germany.

+SELECT DISTINCT player
+  FROM game JOIN goal ON matchid = id
+    WHERE (team1='GER' OR team2='GER') AND
+    NOT teamid = 'GER'

 9. Show teamname and the total number of goals scored.

+SELECT teamname, COUNT(*)
+  FROM eteam JOIN goal ON id=teamid
+ GROUP BY teamname

 10. Show the stadium and the number of goals scored in each stadium.

+SELECT stadium, COUNT(matchid)
+FROM game JOIN goal ON (id=matchid)
+GROUP BY stadium

 11. For every match involving 'POL', show the matchid, date and the number of goals scored.

+SELECT matchid,mdate, COUNT(player)
+  FROM game JOIN goal ON matchid = id
+ WHERE (team1 = 'POL' OR team2 = 'POL')
+GROUP BY matchid,mdate

 12. For every match where 'GER' scored, show matchid, match date and the number of goals scored by 'GER'

+SELECT matchid, mdate, COUNT(*)
+FROM game JOIN goal ON (id=matchid)
+WHERE teamid = 'GER'
+GROUP BY matchid, mdate

 13. List every match with the goals scored by each team as shown.
 This will use "CASE WHEN" which has not been explained in any previous exercises.

+SELECT mdate,
+  team1,
+  SUM(CASE WHEN teamid=team1 THEN 1 ELSE 0 END) score1,
+  team2,
+  SUM(CASE WHEN teamid=team2 THEN 1 ELSE 0 END) score2
+  FROM game LEFT OUTER JOIN goal ON matchid = id
+  GROUP BY mdate,team1,team2

+1. List the films where the yr is 1962 [Show id, title]
+2. Give year of 'Citizen Kane'.
+3. List all of the Star Trek movies, include the id, title and yr (all of these movies include the words Star Trek in the title).
+Order results by year.
+4. What are the titles of the films with id 11768, 11955, 21191
+5. What id number does the actress 'Glenn Close' have?
+6. What is the id of the film 'Casablanca'
+7. Use movieid=11768, this is the value that you obtained in the previous question.
+8. Obtain the cast list for the film 'Alien'
+9. List the films in which 'Harrison Ford' has appeared
+10. List the films where 'Harrison Ford' has appeared - but not in the starring role.
+[Note: the ord field of casting gives the position of the actor.
+If ord=1 then this actor is in the starring role]
+11. List the films together with the leading star for all 1962 films.
+12. Which were the busiest years for 'John Travolta', show the year and the number of movies he made each year for any year in which he made more than 2 movies.
+13. List the film title and the leading actor for all of the films 'Julie Andrews' played in.
+14. Obtain a list, in alphabetical order, of actors who've had at least 30 starring roles.
+15. List the films released in the year 1978 ordered by the number of actors in the cast.
+16. List all the people who have worked with 'Art Garfunkel'.